Daily Events - 1960

 Early May

-Neil Sedaka ends tour of Japan and begins a tour of the Philippines.
+Neil Sedaka wraps up his Japan Tour and begins a series of dates across the Philppines.

 May 9